 Don’t get me wrong, I think it’s a beautiful song.
 Rihanna’s vocals are gorgeous; it’s was hard to not feel heartfelt while listening to them.
 And that’s the problem.
 It’s a powerful form of socialization.
 That we might internalize the message that passionate love and incontrollable rage go hand-in-hand is really very scary.
 It suggests not only that you should tolerate interpersonal violence but that, if there is no violence in your relationship, perhaps you don’t really love one another.
 Better go out and find someone who will beat you.

 I’ve never been in an abusive relationship of that sort but as a young adult I thought I knew what love felt like.
 To me, it felt like fear.
 I knew that I was in love when I became deeply frightened that someone would leave me.
 It took me until around my 30th birthday to realize that a strong, loving relationship should make me feel secure, not terrified.
-These messages are insidious and ubiquitous and I do believe they shape real relationships.Lisa Wade is a professor of sociology at Occidental College.
+These messages are insidious and ubiquitous and I do believe they shape real relationships.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.